- Student Life

 |People/Web Search||Calendar||Emergency Info||A-Z Index||UVA Email||University of Virginia|

 As you make plans for managing the expense of college, we want to provide you with information on need-based assistance and merit scholarships.
-U.Va. is a need-based financial institution.
+U.Va. provides need-based financial aid.
 Limited merit scholarships are available.
 All applicants are automatically considered for our merit awards and no separate application is required.
-To be considered for need-based assistance, you must complete the Free Application for Federal Student Aid and the CSS Profile.
+To be considered for institutional and state need-based assistance, you must complete the Free Application for Federal Student Aid and the CSS Profile.

 University of Virginia Office of Student Financial Services

 The Office of Student Financial Services is dedicated to providing students, alumni, and their families with efficient, courteous, and responsible financial services, while complying with all federal, state, and University policies.
 The office provides financial assistance to students, many of whom might otherwise be unable to attend the University, and strives to ease their financial lives.